madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 ## Edit and Save

-I write Vim editor commands as `:q!`, which implies entering **command-mode** first by pressing *Esc* key and then pressing `:q!` (where `:` enters the *ex-mode*). `Ctrl+d` and `Tab` can be used to auto-complete commands after `:`.
-I write *Ctrl* key combinations using lowercase key as in `Ctrl+d` (and not `Ctrl+D` as they are written in Vim documentation).

 If you started Vim without a file path, you can open a file from within Vim using `:edit filename` (or `:e`, use `:e!` to discard current buffer changes). *Tab* key can be used for auto-completion on file names.
 Using `:e` with a folder opens file browser (whose layout can be changed using `i`).

-The fastest way to produce text in Vim is to write it in some other editor and save it as some file `text.txt`.
+The fastest way to produce text in Vim is to write the text in some other editor and saveas some file `text.txt`.
 Start `vim` and use `:r text.txt` to read it and put its text under the cursor position.
 File name completion should work after `:r` same as in shell using *Tab* key.
 This is also the best way to bring some existing pieces of text within a file in Vim (if you have no clipboard).

 There are several ways to save the text: